Student Stories

 My name is Maria Cirilo and I am from Mexico.
 I migrated here 10 years ago.
 When I first started my life here I knew my ABCs, numbers, and a few words.
 I like all of the lakes and stores here, but I especially like being able to go on walks in the park with my daughters.
 Mexico is my country and it’s beautiful.
 One day I would like to go back.

-My English was really bad when I first started attending classes at Guadalupe School.
+My English was really bad when I first started attending classes at Guadalupe Center.
 I struggled with pronunciation, reading, writing, and listening.
 English is really difficult.
 After a while, I started to learn a lot.
 I learned a lot of words and how to write better.
 Alicia and Lexie helped me the most.
 When I started here, Lexie was my first teacher.
 She’s a good teacher because she explains the words or writing.
 When I have a question, her answers are easy to understand.
 Alicia was my tutor and she was a good person!
 I still get a little nervous if people try to speak to me in English.
 When someone talks too fast, it’s hard for me to understand.
-My English is not perfect but I understand more now because I registered for classes at Guadalupe School.
+My English is not perfect but I understand more now because I registered for classes at Guadalupe Center.
 The teachers are good teachers here.
 They explain things well and are patient with me.
 Alicia and Lexie are my favorite!

 My life has improved since I have learned more English.
 When my daughter started school, I was scared to talk with the teachers because I didn’t understand, but now it’s easier!
 I go to school with my daughter, I help with homework or my daughter helps me with mine.
-I’m proud of myself because within 2 years of coming to Guadalupe School, I got my driver’s license!
+I’m proud of myself because within 2 years of coming to Guadalupe Center, I got my driver’s license!
 I feel good now because I never saw myself going to school.
 My cousin invited me here, but I feel good about myself for going to school.
 Sometimes when I talk with people and their English is perfect or when I don’t understand, it’s scary.
 But I talk to people in English every day at work and they comfort me and tell me that I am doing a good job.
 In the future, I want to learn more English.
-I’m so happy that I enrolled at Guadalupe School because learning English helped me buy a house last year.
+I’m so happy that I enrolled at Guadalupe Center because learning English helped me buy a house last year.

 Adult Education: Claudia Valerio